NCSU-Libraries/ocracoke/README.md

 ## Solr

-To update the core's config you can run this from the host:
+To update the Solr core's configuration you can run this from the host:

 ```sh
 curl "http://localhost:8984/solr/admin/cores?action=RELOAD&core=iiifsi"